Self-Improvement-Project/self-improvement-project.github.io/src/articles/Self_Awareness_For_Working_Adults.md

 Being aware of the prison we may be a part of is the first step forward.

-It is beyond any temporary self care habit or revolutionary trend.
+It is beyond any temporary self-care habit or revolutionary trend.

 This is liberation front the mind and the world that your mind is currently a part of.
 Move beyond the surface of this entrapment to start truly living.